Faizanshaikh26/CaraBackend/README.md

 <h1>Cara E-commerce Backend</h1>

 <p>This repository contains the backend code for the <strong>Cara E-commerce</strong> platform.
-It manages user authentication, secure payment processing, and handles requests made by the frontend.</p>
+It provides APIs for managing products, handling user authentication, processing payments, and more.</p>

 <h2>Table of Contents</h2>
 <ul>